sandalle/minecraft_bigreactor_control/README.md

 - 0.3.5
 	- Do not discover connected devices every loop - nicer on servers.
 Reset computer anytime number of connected devices change.
 	- Fix multi-reactor setups to display the additional reactors on monitors, rather than the last one found.
+	- Fix passive reactor display having auto-adjust and energy buffer overwrite each other (removes rod count).

 - 0.3.4
 	- Fix arithmetic for checking if we have enough monitors for the number of reactors.